nullfoxh/NWTooltipFix/README.md

 # NWTooltipFix

 #### For use on Atlantiss, Netherwing.
 Remember to remove this addon on patch 2.3!
+#### Please note that gems and enchants are supposed to grant both healing and damage bonuses!
 ![Screenshot](NWTooltipFix.png)

 ## What does it do